Lumi-supercomputer/lumi-userguide/docs/helpdesk/issues.md

 ## Job out-of-memory issues in `standard` partition

-Some nodes of standard partition have been losing memory over time.
-A fix to detect these nodes (to restart/clean them) is on its way, but meanwhile one can use a workaround to specify the memory required per node close to the theoretical max value of memory of the nodes.
+Some nodes of standard partition are losing memory over time.
+A fix to detect these nodes (to restart/clean them) is on its way, but meanwhile one can use a workaround to specify the memory required per node to something that should be available.
 Use e.g. `--mem=225G` in your slurm script.